degiel1982/minecraft_datapacks/README.md

 **Minecraft 1.20.4**

-- Use v1.0 of Villager Bucket
+- v1.0 of Villager Bucket is required
-- Use v1.0 of AIO resource pack(required)
+- v1.0 of AIO Resource Pack is required